rahkooy/Neural-Network-Abalone/README.md

 This was the topic of a [Kaggle competition](www.kaggle.com/competitions/playground-series-s4e4/overview/$citation).
 We would like to design neural networks for this task and examine their performance.
 Our goal is to find out whether or not complex neural networks perform better than regression.
+To do this, we start with simple neural networks with few layers and depth and grow models into the ones with more layers (and adding normalisation and batching) with higher depth.
+Our experiments show that simpler models perform better for this task.
-The reference to the competetion is the following.
+The reference to the Kaggle competetion is the following.

 Walter Reade and Ashley Chow.
 Regression with an Abalone Dataset. https://kaggle.com/competitions/playground-series-s4e4, 2024.
 Kaggle.